New Entrant Safety Audit Checklist

 Area Records to gather

-Carrier setup
+Carrier setup records

-• USDOT and authority details
+• USDOT number and operating authority confirmation

 Common gaps